jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 23-09-2025` - Create a new Rails project
 + `COMPLETED: 23-09-2025` - Remove files and add them back in, in a directory called `prototype`

-+ `TODO:` Get a feel for development process with Rails.
-+ `TODO:` Create a functional Rails Schema for the backend database.
-+ `TODO:` - Implement modal areas for `job-details.php`,`add-job-form.php`, `stats-modal.php`,`how-to.php`.
-+ `TODO:` - modal styles
-+ `TODO:` -  style "how to use" page
-+ `TODO:` - Implement Edit functionality for `job-details.php`.
-  1. `TODO:` - Edit button will switch fields to an editable state where values can be changed.
-  2. `TODO:` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
-  3. `TODO:`  At this point, the edit button text content will change from "Edit" to "Save"
-  4. `TODO:`  Save button will save the changes to the database and change text content back to "Edit"
-  5. `TODO:`  "Tooltip" activated to show the user that the changes have been saved!
-+ `TODO:` - Persist the changes to checkboxes and table cell backgrounds
-+ `TODO:` - Reduce lines of code in Sass files where possible
-  + `TODO:` - May need to fill table with classes to get the desired effect.
-+ `TODO:` - Add responsiveness to Job list table - `list.php` and `list-empty.php`
-+ `TODO:` - Actions column - `list.php`  Might be useful as a mechanism to edit job profiles
-  + `TODO:` - Consider Deleting Actions Column
-+ `TODO:` - `motivation---message`- load a different message as its text content whenever the user loads the page.
-+ `TODO:` - Add a favicon
-+ `TODO:` - Swap out mini logo in `top---banner--container`
-+ `TODO:` - Add copy "How to use" template file/page `how-to.php`
-+ `TODO:` - Add a "How to use" template file/page
-+ `TODO:` - style "how to use" page
-+ `TODO:` - Plan a Ruby Rails database schema
-+ `TODO:` - Integrate Ruby on Rails into the project (Ruby Templates)
-  + `TODO:` - Plan Screen States - login, register, list (no jobs listed at first), add job, job details, stats dashboard, how to use
-+ `TODO:` - `add-job-form.php` sync up placeholder and input text in form elements
-+ `TODO:` - Tooltips throughout the app
-+ `TODO:` - Delete job or jobs from the list page via the stats page/modal - `button button---delete--jobs`
-+ `TODO:` - Welcome user to the app and then invite to register `register.php`.
-+ `TODO:` - Style register and login buttons `register.php` and `login.php`
-+ `TODO:` - input elements "do not have an autocomplete attribute" - add autocomplete="off" to all input elements
-+ `TODO:` - Progress Stats Button an #id `btn---progress--stats`
-+ `TODO:` - How to Use Button an #id `btn---how--to`
-+ `TODO:` - Rails: Check for existing usernames and email addresses when registering and logging in
-+ `TODO:` - Back-end password validation required - Check for the correct password
-+ `TODO:` - Customise validation and success error messages in app.js
-+ `TODO:` - Fade out custom validation messages after going out of element focus
-+ `TODO:` - Remove filenames and .filename class and selector from project at the appropriate time.
-+ `TODO:` - Require stronger passwords for the app - e.g. at least 8 characters (include special characters, uppercase, lowercase, numbers)
++ `TODO: ` - Implement modal areas for `job-details.php`,`add-job-form.php`, `stats-modal.php`,`how-to.php`.
++ `TODO: ` - modal styles
++ `TODO: ` -  style "how to use" page
++ `TODO: ` - Implement Edit functionality for `job-details.php`.
+  1. `TODO: ` - Edit button will switch fields to an editable state where values can be changed.
+  2. `TODO: ` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
+  3. `TODO: `  At this point, the edit button text content will change from "Edit" to "Save"
+  4. `TODO: `  Save button will save the changes to the database and change text content back to "Edit"
+  5. `TODO: `  "Tooltip" activated to show the user that the changes have been saved!
++ `TODO: ` - Persist the changes to checkboxes and table cell backgrounds
++ `TODO: ` - Reduce lines of code in Sass files where possible
+  + `TODO: ` - May need to fill table with classes to get the desired effect.
++ `TODO: ` - Add responsiveness to Job list table - `list.php` and `list-empty.php`
++ `TODO: ` - Actions column - `list.php`  Might be useful as a mechanism to edit job profiles
+  + `TODO: ` - Consider Deleting Actions Column
++ `TODO: ` - `motivation---message`- load a different message as its text content whenever the user loads the page.
++ `TODO: ` - Add a favicon
++ `TODO: ` - Swap out mini logo in `top---banner--container`
++ `TODO: ` - Add copy "How to use" template file/page `how-to.php`
++ `TODO: ` - Add a "How to use" template file/page
++ `TODO: ` - style "how to use" page
++ `TODO: ` - Delete job or jobs from the list page via the stats page/modal - `button button---delete--jobs`
++ `TODO: ` - Welcome user to the app and then invite to register `register.php`.
++ `TODO: ` - Style register and login buttons `register.php` and `login.php`
++ `TODO: ` - input elements "do not have an autocomplete attribute" - add autocomplete="off" to all input elements
++ `TODO: ` - Progress Stats Button an #id `btn---progress--stats`
++ `TODO: ` - How to Use Button an #id `btn---how--to`
++ `TODO: ` - Back-end password validation required - Check for the correct password
++ `TODO: ` - Customise validation and success error messages in app.js
++ `TODO: ` - Fade out custom validation messages after going out of element focus
++ `TODO: ` - Remove filenames and .filename class and selector from project at the appropriate time.
++ `TODO: ` - Require stronger passwords for the app - e.g. at least 8 characters (include special characters, uppercase, lowercase, numbers)

 [Back to Top](#sections)